 - Family therapist: Depending on one’s age and living situation, family therapy may involve parents, siblings, or a significant other.
 In this form of therapy, the family is engaged in the recovery of the eating disorder and enlisted to support the family member who is struggling.

 It is very important to find a treatment team that one feels connected to and trusts.
 In addition, clinical expertise in eating disorder treatment is equally important when developing a treatment team.
-How does one go about this task?
-There is an additional list of questions that can greatly assist you and your family in this process.

 Levels of Care